lalitx17/UAVPathOptimizer/ALGORITHM.md

 - **Dynamic Obstacles:** Extend the planner to handle moving obstacles such as other UAVs, helicopters, or dynamic no-fly zones.
 - **Energy-Aware Planning:** Incorporate UAV battery models so that paths are optimized for **both time and energy efficiency**.
 - **3D Urban Airspace:** Extend the grid to true 3D navigation, accounting for altitude layers, wind patterns, and regulations.
-- **Multi-UAV Swarm Optimization:** Enable cooperative path planning for fleets of UAVs to coordinate routes and avoid mid-air congestion.

 ## References
 [Multi-Heuristic A*](https://www.cs.cmu.edu/~maxim/files/mha_ijrr15.pdf)

 [UCB1](https://homes.di.unimi.it/~cesabian/Pubblicazioni/ml-02.pdf)